up42/docs/source/up42-blocks/processing/export-data.rst

 Example parameters
 ---------------

-Example for exporting Sentinel-2 data to GCS, using a bucket ``prefix``:
+Example for exporting Sentinel-2 data to GCS bucket, using a ``prefix``:

 .. code-block:: javascript